Cognitive-Behaviour Therapy (CBT) and Mindfulness-Based Cognitive Therapy (MBCT) in Dundee

 Is cognitive behaviour therapy (CBT) effective?

-Cognitive-behaviour therapy (CBT) has been shown to be effective for a wide range of problems such as depression, anxiety, phobias, addictions, obsessive compulsive disorder (OCD), eating disorders and panic.
+Cognitive-behaviour therapy (CBT) has been shown to be effective for a wide range of problems such as depression, anxiety, phobias, obsessive compulsive disorder (OCD), eating disorders and panic.
 CBT provides clients with skills and techniques to modify their thinking, behaviour and mood.
 Essentially clients become their own therapist, making problems less likely to return.
 There is much evidence to suggest that CBT is as effective as drug treatments for depression and anxiety.